orxfun/orx-pinned-vec/README.md

 to implement complex data structures child structures of which often hold references to each other, such as trees or graphs.

-The following methods which would break this guarantee are `unsafe` for pinned vectors unlike the standard vector:

-* `insert`
-* `remove`
-* `pop`

-Since, pinned vectors will often contain items holding references to each other, default `clone` implementation is also `unsafe`.

 # Safety

-The abovementioned feature eliminates a specific set of errors leading to undefined behavior (UB), and hence, allows to work with a more flexible borrow checker.
+The pinned elements feature eliminates a specific set of errors leading to undefined behavior (UB), and hence, allows to work with a more flexible borrow checker.
 Consider for instance the following code block which does not compile.

 ```rust
 let mut vec = Vec::with_capacity(2);
 vec.extend_from_slice(&[0, 1]);

 let ref0 = &vec[0];

 vec.push(2);

 // let value0 = *ref0; // does not compile!
 ```